rochecompaan/talos-playbook/README.md

 * cluster_name == inventory file name(without ext.)
 * "patches" are patches in the playbook repository
 * "local_patches" are patches in your repository
+* add -e "show_log=true" as extra argument to ansible-playbook to show log output if a task fails